 Root canals are another common dental procedure.
 When the pulp, the tissue in the center of the tooth, becomes inflamed or infected, a root canal is necessary.
 The causes of inflammation or infection can include deep decay, repeated dental procedures, faulty crowns, or cracks in the tooth.
 If left untreated, an infected tooth can lead to the formation of abscesses, which can be very painful and even destroy the surrounding bone.
 After a root canal, your dentist may recommend placing a crown on the tooth for added protection, as filled teeth are more prone to breaking than healthy teeth.

 Dental crowns are used to permanently cover existing teeth that have decayed, chipped, or broken.
 They are also commonly used after root canals to strengthen the treated tooth.
 Crowns are typically made of metal, porcelain, or a combination of both.
 The process begins with numbing the tooth and surrounding tissue with anesthesia.
 Then, the tooth receiving the crown is reshaped to make room for it.
 If there is insufficient tooth structure, filling material may be used to build it up.
 Your dentist will take a mold of the reshaped tooth and send it to a dental lab for the manufacturing of the permanent crown.
 In the meantime, a temporary crown will be placed.
-During a second visit, the temporary crown will be replaced with the permanent one, which will be permanently cemented in place.
+During a second visit, the temporary crown will be replaced with a permanent one, which will be permanently cemented in place.

 When you have a missing tooth or teeth, there are two common ways to replace them: bridges and implants.
 A bridge, also known as a fixed removable denture, is a false tooth that attaches to the adjacent teeth using crowns.
 Bridges can be supported by natural teeth or implants.